dlt-science/science-notes/blogs/FLASHLOANS/flashloans.md

 ## Attack Incentives and Methods

 Flash lending made its debut in 2018 by the Marble Protocol and quickly found popularity with traders looking to profit off arbitrage opportunities between decentralised exchanges {cite}`aonFlashLoan`.
 The central incentive for flash loan attacks is to gain substantial profits with minimal risk.
 Attackers extract value from DeFi protocols before changes are reverted due to failed repayment.
-Importantly, there is essentially no cost to attempting attacks repeatedly as long as the initial loan is repayed {cite}`coinledgerFlashLoans`.
+Importantly, there is essentially no cost to attempting attacks repeatedly as long as the initial loan is repaid {cite}`coinledgerFlashLoans`.

 ```{figure} images/floan.png
 ---